VoteLab: A Modular and Adaptive Experimentation Platform for Online Collective Decision Making: Abstract

 \section{Abstract}

-Digital democracy and new forms for direct digital participation in policy making gain unprecedented momentum.
-This is particularly the case for preferential voting methods and decision-support systems designed to promote fairer, more inclusive and legitimate collective decision-making processes in citizens' assemblies, participatory budgeting and elections.
-However, a systematic human experimentation with different voting methods is cumbersome and costly.
-This paper introduces VoteLab, an open-source and thoroughly-documented platform for modular and adaptive design of voting experiments.
-It supports to visually and interactively build reusable campaigns with a choice of different voting methods, while voters can easily respond to subscribed voting questions on a smartphone.
-A proof-of-concept with four voting methods and questions on COVID-19 in an online lab experiment have been used to study the consistency of voting outcomes.
-It demonstrates the capability of VoteLab to support rigorous experimentation of complex voting scenarios.
+Digital democracy and direct digital participation in policy making gain unprecedented momentum.
+This is particularly the case for preferential voting methods and decision-support systems designed to promote fairer, inclusive and legitimate collective decision-making processes for citizens' assemblies, participatory budgeting and elections.
+So far, a systematic human experimentation with different voting methods is cumbersome and costly.
+This paper introduces VoteLab, an open-source and well-documented platform for modular and adaptive design of voting experiments.
+It supports a visual and interactive building of reusable campaigns with different voting methods, while voters can easily respond to subscribed voting questions on a smartphone.
+A proof-of-concept with four voting methods and questions on COVID-19 have been used in an online lab experiment to study the consistency of voting outcomes.
+This demonstrates the Votelab capability to support rigorous experimentation of complex voting scenarios.